This is a Doctor of Philosophy in Information Science and Learning Technologies.

 - For questions about the admission process, particularly for SISLT, contact SISLT@missouri.edu and Brooke Hartman in the SISLT Student Services Office.

-- For questions about the SISLT PhD program contact the SISLT Director of Graduate Studies Dr. Joi L. Moore.
+- For questions about the SISLT PhD program contact the SISLT Director of Graduate Studies Dr. Rose Marra, email@example.com.

 - For information about graduate study admission at the University of Missouri visit the Office of Research and Graduate Studies.

-You must apply to both the MU Office of Research and Graduate Studies, to be admitted to the University of Missouri as a graduate student, and to the School of Information Science & Learning Technologies, to be admitted to a specific degree program.
+You must apply to the School of Information Science & Learning Technologies to be admitted to the SISLT doctoral program and the MU Office of Research and Graduate Studies, to be admitted to the University of Missouri as a graduate student.

 Admission Application Deadlines for Fall Semester